-Having a lazy day?
-Don't.
-Get up and head down to one of the many things to do in London today that are taking place all across the capital.
-We've picked our favourite five to get you started.
-And if you're struggling with plans for things to do this weekend too, check out our guides to what's on in London this Friday, this Saturday and this Sunday.
+Head down to one of the thousands of things to do in London today taking place all across the capital.
+We've picked our favourite things to get you started and, if you're making plans for things to do this weekend too, check out our guides to what's on in London this Friday, this Saturday and this Sunday.

 RECOMMENDED: read the full Time Out London hot list here

 Frying pans at the ready.
 Pancake Dayis here meaning some of London's best restaurants will be going flipping mad.
 Others will be perfecting their toss at a pancake race, whether sprinting towards the finish line or just spectating.
 Here's our guide to Pancake Day and our pick of the best races, celebrations and other events across the capital.